FabioChiodini/ProjectSpawntck/README.md

 The code is in riff.sh

 The script currently also install Helm in the cluster (in a specific namespace) and then uses Helm to install Project riff for serverless functions.

+The script also installs and activates the riff CLI.

 You can test riff using some examples located here: https://github.com/BrianMMcClain/riff-demos/tree/master/functions/echo/shell